jspindrift/blackbox_password_manager/README.md

 the application and implementation yourself.
 There is also experimental code as well as unused code within the application that needs to be cleaned up and/or enhanced.

-Besides this, there is some cool experimental cryptography being worked with and might be worth looking into.

 ## Experimental Geo-Encryption